Metals traders weigh their options as Shanghai trials new copper contract

-HONG KONG, May 18 (Reuters) - The latest step in China’s push to develop its commodities derivatives market gets under way on Monday as the Shanghai Futures Exchange (ShFE) launches a month-long test of a much-anticipated copper options contract.
+HONG KONG (Reuters) - The latest step in China’s push to develop its commodities derivatives market gets under way on Monday as the Shanghai Futures Exchange (ShFE) launches a month-long test of a much-anticipated copper options contract.

 The options, approved by China’s securities regulator in November, are on track to be the country’s first industrial options after sugar and soymeal launched last year.